letrezdraw/AIST/Documentation.md

 **Version: 2.0 (Vosk Integration)**

-This document provides a comprehensive, in-depth overview of the Autonomous Intelligent System Tasker (AIST).
+This document provides a comprehensive, in-depth overview of the Autonomous Intelligent System (AIST).
 It details the project's architecture, core logic, features, and future development roadmap.

 ---